adriaan-vd-graaf/mrlink2/README.md

                         How many SNPs are allowed in the correlation matrix, as it can take a lot of time to do the eigendecompositions and Rscripts otherwise.
                         default: 5250

+  --run_other_cis_mr_and_coloc
+                        This is a flag that you can add to run other MR analyses: MR-IVW, MR-IVW LD and MR-PCA, as well as coloc and SuSIE coloc.
+Requires R to be installed with the coloc and data.table packages.
+Will append columns of these methods' results to the output file.

   --no_normalize_sumstats
                         flag to _not_ normalize summary statistics --no_exclude_hla